aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-composition-and-creation/crafting-a-draft-appointment-request-csharp-example/_index.md

 ### Where can I find more information about Aspose.Email for .NET?

-For more detailed documentation and resources, you can visit the official [Aspose.Email for .NET Reference](https://reference.aspose.com/email/net/).
+For more detailed documentation and resources, you can visit the [Aspose.Email for .NET Reference](https://reference.aspose.com/email/net/).